TheTechromancer/password-stretcher/README.md

 # stretcher.py

 **A password mangler written in Python.
 Generate a huge password list from a website, file, or pipe.
-Generates capitalization and l33t vARIat1on$ of words.
-You can specify the length of the output.**
+Generates cAPiTaliZAtiOn and l33t variations of words.
+You can specify the desired output length.**

 <br>

 ## Basics:
-`stretcher.py` allows you to apply l33t mutations to a list of words without going off the rails of the crazy train.
+`stretcher.py` allows you to apply l33t mutations to a list of words without going off the rails of a crazy train.
 It prioritizes the most probable mutations and spreads them evenly across all words.
 By default, output is set to 100 million words or 1000x times the input, whichever is larger.

 <br>

 ## Usage:
 ~~~
 $ ./stretcher.py --help
-usage: stretcher.py [-h] [-i] [-L] [-c] [-C] [-dd] [-P INT] [--limit LIMIT]
+usage: stretcher.py [-h] [-i] [-L] [-c] [-C] [-p] [-dd] [-P INT]
-                    [--spider-depth SPIDER_DEPTH]
+                    [--limit LIMIT] [--spider-depth SPIDER_DEPTH]

 FETCH THE PASSWORD STRETCHER